QEDK/Mentored/README.md

 Mentored has a ReactJS frontend ⚛️ hosted with Netlify, and a Django backend 🐍 backed by PostgreSQL hosted on Google Cloud Platform.
 The UI is based on React Bootstrap, while the Cloud Run backend uses `psycopg2` for communicating with Cloud SQL. 💽

 ## 👨‍💻 For contributors
-- To get a deeper understanding of the project please check out our project's [Wiki Page](https://github.com/QEDK/Mentored/wiki).
+- To get a deeper understanding of the project please check out our project's [wiki](https://github.com/QEDK/Mentored/wiki). 📖
-- Before contributing do go through the [Code of Conduct](https://github.com/QEDK/Mentored/blob/master/CODE_OF_CONDUCT.md) and the [Contributors Guidelines](https://github.com/QEDK/Mentored/blob/master/CONTRIBUTING.md).
+- Before contributing do go through the [Code of Conduct](https://github.com/QEDK/Mentored/blob/master/CODE_OF_CONDUCT.md) and the [Contributor Guidelines](https://github.com/QEDK/Mentored/blob/master/CONTRIBUTING.md). 🔧
-- If you find any bug in the application, or a feature you think would be nice to have, please open an [issue](https://github.com/QEDK/Mentored/issues/new/choose).
+- If you find any bugs in the application, or a feature you think would be nice to have, please open an [issue](https://github.com/QEDK/Mentored/issues/new/choose). 🐞
+- Please follow the [style guidelines](https://github.com/QEDK/Mentored/wiki/Style-guidelines) when making contributions.
+We have automatic labelers and linters set up using GitHub Actions to check all pull requests for syntax and correct labelling.
+Instructions on running the linter locally can be found below. 🖌️
-- Continue reading the rest of the README to get the build instructions for both the frontend and the backend.
+- Continue reading the rest of the README to get the build instructions for both the frontend and the backend. ⛏️

 ## 🛠️ Installation
 The project can be setup by following these instructions, note that you must have `npm` and `pip` installed before proceeding further.
 You should ideally also be working in a virtual environment, such as Python's `venv` or the `virtualenv` module.